-1. Homogeneous flat phantom, rectangular fields, no inserts

-For calculation of dose values in relatively simple square and rectangular fields without inhomogeneity correction and without field shaping inserts in the field, the values under column 1 can be used.
-2. Irregularly shaped fields, oblique incidence, inhomogeneity and limited SSD variation

-For dose calculations in other cases, larger tolerances are acceptable.
-These situations include electron beams which are irregularly shaped with shielding blocks, with oblique incidence, with inhomogeneities in the phantom.
+- a.
+Homogeneous flat phantom, rectangular fields, no inserts For calculation of dose values in relatively simple, square and rectangular fields without inhomogeneity correction and without field shaping inserts in the field, the values under column 1 can be used. - b.
+Irregularly shaped fields, oblique incidence, inhomogeneity and limited SSD variation include electron beams that are irregularly shaped with shielding blocks, with oblique incidence, with inhomogeneities in the phantom.
 The acceptable values are listed under column 2.